 Commercial truckers depend on maintaining their CDL to earn a livelihood, and they may even be the sole provider of their family.
 Facing a loss of that income for any amount of time can be a risk they literally feel they can’t afford, which means you could end up on the receiving end of injuries and a large financial loss yourself.

-Penalties for fleeing the scene of an accident
+What are the penalties for fleeing the scene of an accident?

 Alabama Code Title 32 Chapter 10 requires that anyone, including commercial truck drivers, who was involved in a motor vehicle accident has a duty to remain at the scene until the involved parties have exchanged their names, addresses, driver’s license and correct contact information, and insurance information, or in the alternative, have provided all this information to the law enforcement agency on scene.